TL;DR

 The token overhead is real but irrelevant at the scale of actual usage.
 The quality difference is measurable in benchmarks but invisible in practice.
 The clarity advantage of thinking in your own language is significant and compounds over thousands of interactions.

-That's what I do.
-21,000 sessions and counting.
+That's what I do. ~23,000 prompts in, and I'm not switching back.